dune-mirrors/dune-testtools/doc/sphinx/metaini.rst

 The Meta Ini Format
 ===================

 The *meta ini* format is used in dune-testtools as a domain specific language for feature modelling.
 It is an extension to the ini format as used in DUNE.
 To reiterate the syntax of such ini file, see the :ref:`normal_ebnf` and :ref:`normalini`.
-Note that, you can define groups of keys either by using the ``[..]`` syntax, by putting dots into keys, or by using a combination of both
+Note that, you can define groups of keys either by using the ``[..]`` syntax, by putting dots into keys, or by using a combination of both.

 .. _normal_ebnf:
 .. code-block:: ebnf